JSensebe/jsensebe.github.io/projects/olly-power-play.md

   - field‑of‑view detection
   - turtles fleeing or hiding in shells
   - sneaking mechanics (approach outside FOV)
+  - scalable to more than 50 turtles in play

 During this period, I also worked on Olly’s animator controller, IK systems, procedural blinking, and animation tools.